vmstio/docs/content/about/bridges.md

 ## Protocol Level

 Protocol level bridging is generally prohibited on vmst.io.
-We do not connect to these services or allow our users' posts to be accessed through these services.
+We do not connect to these servers or allow our users' posts to be accessed through these servers.

 ### Bluesky